ed-kung/CSUN-Econ-433/labs/lab06/README.md

 When the regression model is `log(INCWAGE) ~ FEMALE`, what factors do you think might be captured by the error term?
 Is there any possibility that they would actually be correlated with `FEMALE`?

 One potential factor is hours worked.
 If men work more hours than women, then that could explain why they get paid more overall.
-Let's test this new hypothesis by adding `UHRSWORK` to the regression.
+Let's test this new hypothesis by adding `log(UHRSWORK)` to the regression.
+Note that we use the log of hours worked because that's what our model suggested is the appropriate functional form.

 Run the following script: